anir-tubi/tubi-roku/README.md

   `$ gulp stage`

 7\.
-Create a CH ticket with any changes that have been made and give to the QA team for manual testing.
-Once the QA team has signed off on the build...
+Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
+Make sure the changes are written in such a way that non technical readers will be able to consume this information.
+The title of the changes will be used in one of the last steps when creating a release within Guthub.

 8\.
-Rename the `qa_x_y_z` branch to `release_x_y_z`.
+Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.

 9\.
-Run `$ gulp release`.
+After QA Sign Off, run `$ gulp release`.
 This will increment the version number once more (the QA build should not be the same version number as the production build) and install a new build using the "production" config, to create the .pkgs needed to update the production build.

 10\.
+Create a new branch based on the `qa_x_y_z` branch, and name it `release_x_y_z`, where "z" (of the release branch) will match the patch number that was just incremented by the previous step.

+11\.
 Ready the release branch for review

 - Push the `release_x_y_z` branch to Github.

-- Make a PR to the `x_y_branch`.
+- Make a PR to the `x_y_branch` and merge it after approval.
 Make sure you do not make the PR to master.

-- __DO NOT PROCEED TO THE INFRA SCRIPT STEP UNTIL THIS PR IS APPROVED__

-11\.
+12\.
 Update the hotpatch and remote component files to the CDN
 - Create a new branch in the CDN repo [github.com/adRise/adrise_cdn/](https://github.com/adRise/adrise_cdn/).
 Although it does not matter, traditionally we name the branch "Roku_x_y_z".

 - Copy two files to the CDN repo:

   - copy the remote components file (i.e. `build/tubi_remote_components_x_y_z.pkg`) into the folder: hotpatches/roku/components/

-  - copy the starter components file (i.e. `build/tubi_starter_components_x.y.brs`) into folder: hotpatches/roku/starter-components/
+  - copy the starter components file (i.e. `build/tubi_starter_components_x.y.pkg`) into folder: hotpatches/roku/starter-components/

 - Submit a PR to the CDN repo.
 Wait for the approval and merging of the PR before proceeding to the next step

-12\.
+- __DO NOT PROCEED TO THE INFRA SCRIPT STEP UNTIL THIS PR AND THE PREVIOUS PRs ARE APPROVED__

+13\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)
 - You may find during this step, that you may not have the correct version of python.
 If that is the case, then you will need to update your version on python based on your system requirmements.
 If you are on Mac, you may simply have to run the following command within your adrise_infrastructure repo:

   `$ pyenv`

-- If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure)
+- If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure#setup)
-- Deploy to the CDN by running the Infra script which is detailed on the [CDN README file](https://github.com/adRise/adrise_cdn/).
+- Deploy to the CDN by running the Infra script which is detailed on the [CDN README file](https://github.com/adRise/adrise_cdn/#deploy-to-aws-s3).

-13\.
+14\.
 Verify the release
 - Run a smoke test on production checking at minimum:
     - The production channel loads
 		- Video plays